- Typically a 3 year program where students take only courses directly related to their degree

 If you haven’t done so already, create your MyLearn Account so you can store information and get help if you need it!
 Once logged in you can download university prospectuses and apply online.
 Use our Degree Finder for more detailed information about each of the programs.

 Don't see your program?
-Find one here!
+Find yours here!